ElektraInitiative/libelektra/doc/tutorials/validation.md

 below a specific path in form of metadata, _Specfiles_.

 Particularly a _Specfile_ contains metadata that defines
-- the mountpoints of paths,
+- the mount points of paths,
 - the plugins to load and
 - the behavior of these plugins.